Identifying nonlinear relations among random variables: A network analytic approach: Introduction

 where $R^*_{x,y} = \frac{(\Tilde{A}\cdot\Tilde{B})}{|\Tilde{A}||\Tilde{B}|}$, with $(\Tilde{A}\cdot\Tilde{B})$ corresponding to the normalized inner product and $|\Tilde{A}|$ corresponding to the matrix norm.
+This equation mimics a linear partial distance correlation equation.
 The partial distance correlation is a measure of conditional dependence, such that the more dependent $X$ and $Y$ are, conditional on their relation with $Z$, the higher the partial distance correlation is.
 However, as \citet{Szekely2014} note, for non-Gaussian variables, conditional \textit{independence} does not necessarily correspond to a partial distance correlation of 0.
 Rather, for non-Gaussian variables that are conditionally independent, the partial distance correlation will be close to 0, though the exact distance is not defined.
 The consequence of this is that significance tests based on the assumption that a partial distance correlation of 0 is a meaningful null hypothesis will be inaccurate, most likely leading to an increased rate of false positives. \citet{Szekely2014} provide a permutation based significance test for partial distance correlations that uses 0 as the null hypothesis.
-In addition to validating the performance of the partial distance correlation in detecting multiple types of non-linear relations, one important goal of the current project is to evaluate the specific performance of this permutation based significance test, and to determine the extent to which its properties are biased by the lack of a meaningful 0.
+This is problematic as we lack set threshold for nonlinearity, and this increases tbe possibility of false positives.
+As distance correlations do not have the same issue (i.e., a distance correlation of 0 means independence\citep{szekely2007}), and we condition using residualization steps, we evaluate both distance correlation and partial distance correlations.

+One use of distance correlations comes from the gene network reconstruction literature, where \citet{Ghanbari2018} offer a related application of distance correlations: the distance precision matrix.
+It is a departure from traditional Gaussian graphical models in that they have the ability to detect nonlinear relations.
+While mutual information and conditional mutual information have been proposed as ways of detecting nonlinearities, the authors argue that they are impractical due to requiring density estimation.

+Above, we see distance correlations based on $U$-centered distance matrices (see equation 10). \citet{Ghanbari2018} use $D$-centered distance matrices (i.e., the double centered matrices used to calculate the covariance matrix), $A$, $B$, and $C$, for the random variables $X$, $Y$, and $Z$, respectively, though also assess the partial correlation determined by $U$-centering.
+Then, $v_{A}$, $v_{B}$, and $v_{c}$ are the vectors obtained by combining the columns of each $D$-centered matrix into a vector.
+Then $D$ is the matrix with all of the $D$-centered vectors as columns and the Distance Precision Matrix is the the inverse of $D^{T} \times D$.